Raimundo-Silva-Junior/IGS-Software-Manager-Django-/README.md

  In order to run the application it's required Python 3.9, django and djangorestframework

+ ## How the project is organized

+ * The main folder as the name sugests is the folder contaning the required files to start the Django project
+ * The employee_manager is the api folder it has all the data to make it run.
+ * The readme_img is the api folder with images used in this README.md.

  ## Start application

  One can start the aplication by running the manage.py file